Hip-hop culture: Beatmaking/producing

 Although it is not described as one of the four core elements that make up hip hop, music producing is another important element.
 In music, record producers play a similar role in sound recording that film directors play in making a movie.
 The record producer recruits and selects artists (rappers, MCs, DJs, beatboxers, and so on), plans the vision for the recording session, coaches the performers on their songs, chooses audio engineers, sets out a budget for hiring the artists and technical experts, and oversees the entire project.

 The exact roles of a producer depend on each individual, but some producers work with DJs and drum machine programmers to create beats, coach the DJs in the selection of sampled basslines, riffs and catch phrases, give advice to rappers, vocalists, MCs and other artists, give suggestions to performers on how to improve their flow and develop a unique personal style.
-Some producers work closely with the audio engineer to provide ideas on mixing, effects units (e.g., Autotuned vocal effects such as those popularized by T-pain), micing of artists, and so on.
+Some producers work closely with the audio engineer to provide ideas on mixing, effects units (e.g., Auto-Tuned vocal effects such as those popularized by T-Pain), micing of artists, and so on.
 The producer may independently develop the "concept" or vision for a project or album, or develop the vision in collaboration with the artists and performers.

 In hip hop, since the beginning of MCing, there have been producers who work in the studio, behind the scenes, to create the beats for MCs to rap over.
 Producers may find a beat they like on an old funk, soul, or disco record.
 They then isolate the beat and turn it into a loop.
 Alternatively, producers may create a beat with a drum machine or by hiring a drumkit percussionist to play acoustic drums.

 The producer could even mix and layer different methods, such as combining a sampled disco drum break with a drum machine track and some live, newly recorded percussion parts or a live electric bass player.
 A beat created by a hip hop producer may include other parts besides a drum beat, such as a sampled bassline from a funk or disco song, dialogue from a spoken word record or movie, or rhythmic "scratching" and "punches" done by a turntablist or DJ.